edwardtay/agent-leash/README.md

 **Your AI agents are spending your money.
 Shouldn't you have a leash on them?**

 AgentLeash solves the "runaway agent" problem — AI agents with unlimited wallet access can drain funds in seconds.
-We give you granular, time-limited spending controls using MetaMask's ERC-7715 permissions, so your agents can only spend what you allow, when you allow it.
+We give you granular, time-limited spending controls using ERC-7715 permissions, so your agents can only spend what you allow, when you allow it.

-## 🎯 Hackathon Submission

-**MetaMask Advanced Permissions Dev Cook-Off**

-### Requirements Met:
-- ✅ **ERC-7715 Advanced Permissions** - Grant fine-grained spending limits to agents
-- ✅ **Smart Accounts Kit** - Full integration with `erc7715ProviderActions` and `erc7710WalletActions`
-- ✅ **Working Demo** - Real transactions on Sepolia & Base Sepolia
-- ✅ **Envio HyperSync** - Multi-chain real-time indexing with live activity feed

-## 🔑 Key Innovation: ERC-7715 Flow
+## 🔑 How It Works

 ```
 Traditional Flow (Dangerous):